Le quattro volte

 Le quattro volte ("The Four Times") is an Italian film made in 2010.
 It depicts the concept of metempsychosis taking place in the remote mountain town of Caulonia, in southern Italy.

+Le quattro volte was selected to be screened in the Directors' Fortnight section at the 2010 Cannes Film Festival on 16 May 2010, where the lead animal actor, Vuk, won the Special Jury Prize at the Palm Dog Awards.

 Plot

-The film comprises four phases, or 'turns', following Pythagoras.
+The film comprises four phases, or "turns", following Pythagoras.
 The turning of the phases occurs in Calabria where Pythagoras had his sect in Crotone.
 Pythagoras claimed he had lived four lives and this with his notion of metempsychosis is the structure of the film showing one phase and then turning into another phase.
 A famous anecdote is that Pythagoras heard the cry of his dead friend in the bark of a dog.